GoogleChrome/proxy-polyfill/README.md

 This is a polyfill for the `Proxy` object, part of ES6.
 See the [MDN docs](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) or [Introducing ES2015 Proxies](https://developers.google.com/web/updates/2016/02/es2015-proxies) for more information on `Proxy` itself.
+Unlike other polyfills, this does not require `Object.observe`, [which is deprecated](https://www.google.com/search?q=object.observe+deprecated).

 The polyfill supports just a limited subset of proxy 'traps', and comes with a caveat: it invokes [seal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) on any proxied object so that no additional properties can be defined.
 Additionally, your objects' prototypes will be snapshotted at the time a proxy is created.